 2. Get free US, Canadian, and toll-free numbers

 Getting the business phone number you need shouldn’t require a massive upgrade.
-With OpenPhone, every user you have can get a free US, Canadian, or toll-free telephone number of their own.
+With OpenPhone, every user you have can get a free toll-free number, US, or Canadian number of their own.
 If you already have a number you’d like to use, we’ll port your phone number for free!

 3. Connect integrations every business can use

 Linking your business apps is way better than fragmenting your operations.
 It’ll help your business run smoothly, even beyond your communications.
 With OpenPhone, you can connect the dots by using our integrations with Slack, Zapier, HubSpot CRM, and email — including Gmail, which even Google Voice doesn’t integrate with.

 Business-friendly pricing is only great if you’re actually getting stellar value.
 Whether you’re a small business owner or an enterprise CEO, OpenPhone can support your team with features you need with plans starting at $13 per user per month.
 Unlike GoDaddy SmartLine and Google Voice, barebones isn’t our thing.
 We’re here to deliver a high-quality service paired with the best possible value.

 Get started with OpenPhone, the better business solution

 When you compare GoDaddy SmartLine vs Google Voice, it becomes clear that they’re both missing many of the features modern businesses need from a VoIP service.
 In fact, GoDaddy doesn’t even offer a true VoIP service, which means you’ll still need a cell phone plan.
 Plus, they don’t have integrations with any of the other software you already use.

 Google Voice, on the other hand, doesn’t support toll-free numbers and requires upgrades for its most helpful features.